klebgenomics/Kleborate/README.md

 ## Background

-_Klebsiella pneumoniae_ (_Kp_) is a commensal bacterium that causes opportunistic infections, with a handful of hypervirulent lineages recognised as true human pathogens.
-Evidence is now mounting that other _Kp_ strains carrying acquired siderophores (yersiniabactin, salmochelin and aerobactin) and/or the genotoxin colibactin are also highly pathogenic and can cause invasive disease.
+_Klebsiella pneumoniae_ (_Kp_) is a commensal bacterium that causes opportunistic infections in hospitals. _Kp_ are intrinsically resistant to ampicillin and frequently acquire additional antimicrobial resistances through horizontal gene transfer and chromosomal mutations.
+A handful of hypervirulent lineages are also recognised, which encode a constellation of acquired virulence factors and can cause invasive disease outside the hospital setting.
+Evidence is now mounting that other _Kp_ strains carrying one or more of these acquired factors – including siderophores (yersiniabactin, salmochelin and aerobactin), regulators of hypermucoidy (_rmpA/rmpA2_ genes) and/or the genotoxin colibactin – can also be highly pathogenic and cause more severe disease both inside and outside hospitals.
+Capsule (K) and O antigen variation is also of great interest to the research community due to its importance in host-pathogen and phage interactions, and thus potential relevance to alternative control measures such as vaccines, immunotherapy and phage therapy.

-Our goal is to help identify emerging pathogenic _Kp_ lineages, and to make it easy for people who are using genomic surveillance to monitor for antibiotic resistance to also look out for the convergence of antibiotic resistance and virulence.
-To help facilitate that, in this repo we share code for genotyping virulence and resistance genes in _K. pneumoniae_.
-A table of pre-computed results for 2500 public Klebs genomes is also provided in the [data directory](https://github.com/katholt/Kleborate/data).
+To make it easier to extract clinically relevant genotyping information from _K. pneumoniae_ genome data we have developed *Kleborate*, a genomic surveillance tool designed to (a) accurately identify species and sequence types, and (b) identify the key *acquired* genetic features for which there is strong evidence of association with either antibiotic resistance or hypervirulence.
+While many generic tools can be used to identify sequence types or resistance determinants from bacterial genomes, we hope that this organism-specific tool will help avoid many of the common confusions faced by people working with _K. pneumoniae_ genomes and also facilitate monitoring for the convergence of antibiotic resistance with the hypervirulence factors noted above.